donovanmaxwell/DevNotes/topics/oop.md

 4. Polymorphism
     - Basically the combination of two words “Poly” which means "Many" and “Morph” which means "Forms".
     - The ability to redefine methods for derived classes.

+## **Important Concepts**

+### Objects
+An Object refers to an independent entity that contains both data (instance variables) and behavior (methods).
+Generally, each object has clearly defined boundaries and behaviors and is only aware of the objects that it needs to perform its task.

+The state of an object is the value of its internal variables at any given point in time.

+### Classes
+A class contains the blueprint needed to create objects, and also defines the objects' variables and methods.
+An object is created on the basis of the class constructor.

+A class defines the types of objects that can be created from it.
+It contains instance variables describing the object's data, a constructor or constructors used to create it, and methods that define its behavior.